itzTheMeow/mcommand.js/README.md

   - There is no mod/plugin custom command support.
   - You can set the usePrefix argument to true in order to use minecraft:commands if you are on a server.
   - If you want this kind of support see Notes above.
+- What's the mod for?
+  - The mod is/was used to get the block/item ids as there's no list online.